TheInnerParty/langton-had-an-ant/README.md

-# Langston Had an Ant
+# Langton Had an Ant
-An implementation of <a href="https://en.wikipedia.org/wiki/Langton%27s_ant">Langston's ant</a> built with openFrameworks.
+An implementation of <a href="https://en.wikipedia.org/wiki/Langton%27s_ant">Langton's ant</a> built with openFrameworks.
 Supports custom colors and manual step control.

 ## Gallery
 ![](gallery/image1.png)<br>